Europe's vaccine rollout needs AstraZeneca - but public confidence is dented - KVIA

 Another recipient, Hannelore Bär, was more confident.
 “I have no problem with it.
 None at all,” she said, explaining that the few reports of possible complications did not seem “that significant” in the context of the large numbers who had been vaccinated worldwide.

-In France, Health Minister Olivier Veran on Tuesday sought to reassure those who had already received their first dose of the AstraZeneca vaccine, saying they “are not in danger.”
+In France, Health Minister Olivier Veran on Tuesday sought to reassure those who had already received their first dose of the Oxford-AstraZeneca vaccine, saying they “are not in danger.”

 A large majority of those surveyed believe the vaccination campaign has been badly managed by the government and less than a quarter believe the target of vaccinating all adults by the end of summer will be met.